roby2358/oblique/DRAKIDION.md

 ### Async responses.

-External events reference tasks via correlation IDs.
-When a response arrives, the orchestrator finds the corresponding task in the in-flight registry (waitingMap), generates a new snapshot, and re-queues it if ready.
+External events reference tasks via their taskId.
+When a response arrives, the orchestrator finds the corresponding task in the waitingMap using the taskId, then invokes the task's onSuccess or onError callback to generate a new snapshot, and processes it accordingly.

-- Alternately, a task may have callback hooks onSuccess and onError that trigger the state change
+The typical pattern:
+1. Task factory initiates async operation and returns a waiting task
+2. Async operation completes and invokes the completion callback with taskId
+3. Orchestrator calls task's onSuccess/onError to create successor task
+4. Successor task is processed (queued if ready, or terminal if succeeded/dead)

 ### Error handling and retries.